Academic Regulations and General Information

 - the violation of special conditions

-Students placed on College Academic Alert status will be notified by letter or email of the committee’s decision and of the appeal process.
-If a student's appeal is denied, the student may request to enroll in another college via the process outlined in the University Academic Censure Policy of this bulletin, and if accepted, the CAA hold will be removed after admission into the new college.
+Students placed on College Academic Alert status are notified by letter or email of the committee’s decision and of the appeal process.
+If an appeal is denied, students may request to enroll in another college via the process outlined in the University Academic Censure Policy of this bulletin, and if accepted, the CAA hold is removed after transfer into the new college.

-Note: Students in the professional phase of the Doctoral of Physical Therapy or Master of Physician Assistant Studies programs must comply with the academic regulations listed in the Physical Therapy and Physician Assistant Student Handbook.
-The Physical Therapy and Physician Assistant Student Handbook is issued to students upon entering the professional phase of the curriculum.
+Note: Students in the professional phase of the Doctoral of Physical Therapy, Master of Athletic Training or Master of Physician Assistant Studies programs must comply with the academic regulations listed in the respective student handbook, issued to students upon entering the professional phase of the curriculum.

-Upon enrollment in the College of Health Sciences each student is assigned an adviser.
-The adviser will assist the student with course selection, sequencing of courses, academic matters related to their curriculum and career advising.
-It is the student’s responsibility to monitor his/her own progress toward degree requirements.
+Upon enrollment in the College of Health Sciences students are assigned an adviser.
+The adviser assists students with course selection, sequencing of courses, academic matters related to their curriculum and career advising.
+It is the responsibility of all students to monitor their own progress toward degree requirements.

 Courses in the College of Health Sciences often include performance under the guidelines and supervision of faculty and staff in classroom, laboratory, clinic as well as on- and off-campus professional situations.
 Students are expected to attend all meetings of the courses in which they are registered.
-Any absence, regardless of the reason will prevent the student from getting the full benefit of the course.
-Each professor in the College of Health Sciences sets his/her course attendance policy within the guidelines of the University Attendance Policy, and provides it at the start of the semester in the course syllabus.
-It is the responsibility of each student to follow the attendance policy for the courses in which they are enrolled.
+Any absence, regardless of the reason prevents students from getting the full benefit of the course.
+Professors in the College of Health Sciences set their course attendance policy within the guidelines of the University Attendance Policy, and provide it at the start of the term in the course syllabus.
+It is the responsibility of students to follow the attendance policy for the courses in which they are enrolled.
 College of Health Sciences course professors may submit a grade of WA for students with excessive absences, as defined in the attendance policy for a course.

 Background Checks, Drug Testing

-Some degrees, majors and/or courses may require a student to submit to a criminal background check and/or drug testing.
-The results of those checks and/or tests may affect the student’s eligibility to continue in that degree, major and/or course.
+Some degrees, majors and/or courses may require students to submit to a criminal background check and/or drug testing.
+The results of those checks and/or tests may affect the students' eligibility to continue in that degree, major and/or course.